piclas-framework/piclas/doc/userguide/020_workflow.md

 * ``CTAGS_PATH``: This variable specifies the Ctags install directory, an optional program used to jump between tags in the source file.

 * ``PICLAS_BUILD_HDF5``: This will be set to ON if no prebuilt HDF5 installation was found on your machine.
 In this case a HDF5 version will be build and used instead.
+For a detailed description of the installation of HDF5, please refer to Section \ref{sec:install_hdf5}.

 * ``HDF5_DIR``: If you want to use a prebuilt HDF5 library that has been build using the CMake system, this directory should contain the CMake configuration file for HDF5 (optional).